mage-ai/mage-ai/docs/blocks/transformer_actions.md

 - **_arguments:_** Columns whose name to clean.
 If empty, no columns names are cleaned.

 #### Fix Syntax Errors
 Marks syntax errors in column values.
 Syntax errors are defined as values that are improperly formatted or of the incorrect type.
-For example, this could be:
+For example:
 - A number in a text column
 - An improperly formatting Email, Phone Number, or Zip Code
 - An improperly formatted date